top of page

 Hand 5.png

-Introducing a groundbreaking iniciativa!
+A groundbreaking iniciativa!

 The Endangered Latinx Landmarks program, led by Latinos in Heritage Conservation (LHC), is dedicated to identifying, prioritizing, and protecting Latinx heritage sites across the United States that are under immediate threat.
 These sites hold immense cultural, historical, and social significance, and face dangers such as demolition, gentrification, neglect, and the effects of climate change.
 Through this initiative, LHC will rally communities and gather public attention and resources to safeguard these vital landmarks, ensuring that Latinx heritage is recognized and preserved as a fundamental part of our nation's shared history.